Purpose of This Policy

 This policy does not reduce or eliminate the risks described elsewhere in the public document stack.
 Principal remains at risk.
 Promissory notes may be unsecured obligations.
 There are no guaranteed returns.
 There is no FDIC insurance, SIPC protection, or government guarantee.

 A repayment request mechanism should not be interpreted as converting the arrangement into a bank-like, demand-deposit, or guaranteed-liquidity product.
-The specific rights and obligations of the parties are governed exclusively by the applicable signed promissory note and related written documents.
-If there is any conflict between public website content and signed written documents, the signed written documents control.
 This remains a high-risk private lending arrangement in which principal is at risk.

 Situations That May Affect Timing